j-v-o/j-v-o/README.md

-- 👋 Hi, I’m @j-v-o
+- 👋 Hi, dear all
-- 👀 I’m interested in ... work, learning, cooperation, travelling, dreaming, winning
+- 👀 I’m interested in ... work, learning, cooperation, travelling, dreaming, and even more!
 - 🌱 I’m currently learning ...
 VoIP
 - 💞️ I’m looking to collaborate on ... life supporting